calnet-oss/bidms-docker-postgresql/README.md

 ```

 Create your TLS certs in `imageFiles/tls`.
 You need an unencrypted
-privkey.pem and a pubkey.pem.
+`privkey.pem` and a `pubkey.pem`.
 If you want to generate a self-signed
 certificate, you can use the [generateTLSCert.sh](generateTLSCert.sh)
 script.

-This image depends on the the base BIDMS Debian Docker image from the
+This image depends on the the base BIDMS Debian container image from the
 [bidms-docker-debian-base](http://www.github.com/calnet-oss/bidms-docker-debian-base)
 project.
 If you don't have that image built yet, you'll need that first.